MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Cause:**

-The issue can be caused when the **SystemDefaultTlsVersions** or **SchUseStrongCrypt**o registry values aren't set to their default value of 1.
+The issue can be caused when the **SystemDefaultTlsVersions** or **SchUseStrongCrypto** registry values aren't set to their default value of 1.

 **Resolution:**